sinnbeck/laravel-dom-assertions/README.md

 $this->get('/some-route')
     ->assertElement('#nav');
 ```
-The second argument of `->assertElement()` is a closure that receives an instance of \Sinnbeck\DomAssertions\Asserts\ElementAssert.
-This allows you to assert things about the elementitself.
-Here we are asserting that the element is an `div`.
+The second argument of `->assertElement()` is a closure that receives an instance of `\Sinnbeck\DomAssertions\Asserts\ElementAssert`.
+This allows you to assert things about the element itself.
+Here we are asserting that the element is a `div`.

 ```php
 $this->get('/some-route')